-Crapple – This is not me being rude, but its what the combination of apple and carrot juice is commonly referred to as.
+‘Crapple’ - This is not me being rude, but it’s what the combination of apple and carrot juice is commonly referred to as.
 This is a classic combination and is found in most juice bars around the world.
-Carrots, along with apples and pineapple are a great base juice and can be mixed with vegetable or fruit juices.
-They make a great juice because they are naturally sweet and a nutritional power house.
+Carrots, along with apples and pineapple, are a great ‘base’ juice and mix really well with other vegetable or fruit juices.
+This winning combination it naturally sweet, simple to make and nutritionally dense.

 Juice or smoothie?

-Carrots should always be Juiced.
-Many studies have shown how much more bio-available the nutrients are to the body once juiced compared to if you simply ate just .
+Juice: Carrots should always be Juiced.
+Many studies have shown how much more bio-available the nutrients are to the body once juiced compared to eating.

-Carrots are well renowned as the anticancer kings of the vegetable world.
-They contain some amazing anti-oxidants including alpha-carotene, lutein, beta-carotene and lycopene to name a few, however beta-carotene is the daddy of nutrients when it comes to its cancer preventing properties.
+Carrots are well renowned as the ‘anti-cancer kings’ of the vegetable world.
+They contain some amazing antioxidants including alpha-carotene, lutein, beta-carotene and lycopene to name a few.
+However beta-carotene is the ‘daddy’ of all nutrients when it comes to its cancer preventing properties.
 The body converts beta-carotene into vitamin A. It is believed that beta-carotene can break down the protective mucous membrane around cancer cells.

-Carrots are also an excellent source of lutein and zeaxanthin, which along with beta-carotene all concentrate in the retina of the eyes, which is why they are best known for helping eyesight, or as the old fable goes, for helping us to see in the dark, although we don’t believe that one has been scientifically proven!
+Carrots are an excellent source of lutein and zeaxanthin, which along with beta-carotene all concentrate in the retina of the eyes.
+Hence why they are best known for helping eyesight, or as the old fable goes, for ‘helping us to see in the dark’ (although we don’t believe that one has been scientifically proven yet!)

 Carrots also enhance the overall function of our immune system by increasing the production and performance of our white blood cells.
-They can also help combat against cigarette smoke as they protect the respiratory system and it is also believed they help reduce high cholesterol levels.
+They may also be beneficial in reducing high cholesterol levels.

-The beta-carotene found in carrots is known to be highly protective for the heart and cardiovascular system, by helping to protect the structural integrity of the inner lining of the blood vessels, therefore helping to reduce ruptures and injury that can lead to the formation of clots.
+The beta-carotene found in carrots is known to be highly protective for the heart and cardiovascular system.
+It does this by helping to protect the structural integrity of the inner lining of the blood vessels, therefore helping to reduce ruptures and injury that could lead to the formation of clots.